Zac-HD/hypofuzz/docs-src/quickstart.rst

 Optionally, you can ``pip install hypofuzz[pytrace]`` for automatic time-travel debugging with `PyTrace <https://pytrace.com/>`__ through the web interface.
+There are still some rough edges here, but it's pretty cool.

 Running :command:`hypothesis fuzz`